Kris-Nale314/better-notes/README.md

 ## 🧠 What is an Agent?

-In Better Notes, an "agent" isn't just a fancy name for a function call.
+In `better-notes`, an "agent" isn't just a fancy name for a function call.
 Each agent:

 * Has a **specialized role** with specific responsibilities
 * Follows **dynamically generated instructions** tailored to each document